cloudbec/laravel-apache-docker/README.md

 Put this file in the root of your app, next to the `composer.json`.

-Remove the command `php artisan optimize` from the post-install-cmd composer script.
-This command is already at the ONBUILD triggers.

-For development, you can run this command manually.

 This image includes the minimum packages for a Laravel project to work.
 It do not include database libraries or memcache libraries, for example.
 It's up to you to install these libraries.
 For